jeremy379/famous-interactive-laradock/Readme.md

    - Once Laradock is installed, go the the Laradock directory and copy/rename env-example

-        `cp env-example .env`
+        cp env-example .env

-   - Update this .env file with the right Php version you want.
-Also, you may need to update the default port if you have conflict with your current installation
+   - Update this .env file with the right PHP version you want.
+Also, you may need to update the default port if you have conflicts with your current installation:
         - MYSQL_PORT=3306
         - NGINX_HOST_HTTP_PORT=80
         - NGINX_HOST_HTTPS_PORT=443

-   - Add the aliases, with famous mac installation and reload your terminal
+   - Add the alias if you have a .aliases file in your home directory:

+        echo "alias docker-exec=\"docker-compose exec --user=laradock workspace bash $*\"" >> ~/.aliases

+        reload

+   - If not:

+   cd /~
+   nano .bash_profile

+   And add the line:

-        `echo "alias docker-exec=\"docker-compose exec --user=laradock workspace bash $*\"" >> ~/.aliases`
+   echo "alias docker-exec=\"docker-compose exec --user=laradock workspace bash $*\"" >> ~/.aliases

-        `reload`

-        On other installation: `nano .bash_profile`, add the line and then refresh with `source ~/.bash_profile`
+   Then refresh with

+   source ~/.bash_profile

    - Move the dockerproject.sh file (the file is here if you don't have it yet: https://github.com/famousinteractive/laradock-and-famous/blob/master/dockerproject.sh ) :
         `mv dockerproject.sh /usr/local/bin/dockerproject &&  chmod +x /usr/local/bin/dockerproject`